ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 Cryptocurrency continues to attract a high level of media interest amid ongoing controversies.
 As a result of this high profile, only 8% of the global affluent are now entirely unfamiliar with them.
 Following a significant drop in 2022, Bitcoin values saw a strong recovery in 2023 and reached a new all-time high in Q1 2024.
 However, last year’s drop in value saw an increasing share of wealthy investors cashing out of crypto.
 Q2 2023 saw the share of long-term investors fall from 29% to 20%, although this bounced back a little in the last two quarters of the year.

-As of Q1 2024, only 24% invest in them with a long-term view, a flat figure vs Q4 2023.
+As of the past three quarters, only 24% invest in them with a long-term view.
 Americans, under-40s and men remain the most likely long-termers, with around 30% of each doing so.
-The share of short-term investors also fell back from early 2023, stabilising around one in five since (13%).
+The share of short-term investors also fell back from early 2023, stabilising around one in five since (15%).
 Bitcoin remains the most popular currency by some distance.
 While some investors only do so for single coins, typically Bitcoin, many also dabble in others such as Ethereum.

 Despite last year’s rise in value, the continued unpredictability and volatility of crypto appears to have hardened the opposition among non-investors.
-From 29% in Q1 2022, the share of current non-investors but who might be interested in doing so fell back steadily last year, remaining at around one in five since (23% in Q1).
-Another third (33%) now say that they do not currently invest in crypto and do not think they will do so in the future.
-While this figure is lower than the 37% peak in Q2 2023, it still stands as the second highest point for this metric across the whole tracker so far.
+From 29% in Q1 2022, the share of current non-investors but who might be interested in doing so fell back steadily last year, remaining at around one in five since (24% in Q2).
+Another 30% now say that they do not currently invest in crypto and do not think they will do so in the future.

 “Please select one of the following options in relation to NFTs.”

 NFTs remain a relatively niche concept despite the hype of recent years.
-Their widespread coverage and adoption by some brands mean that only 19% are now entirely unfamiliar with them.
-However, still only one in ten (13%) say that they have previously purchased NFTs as of Q1, rising to 20% of under-40s.
+Their widespread coverage and adoption by some brands mean that only 17% are now entirely unfamiliar with them.
+However, still only one in ten (12%) say that they have previously purchased NFTs as of Q2, rising to 23% of under-40s.

 Values of many of the leading NFTs such as those of the Bored Ape Yacht Club are significantly down vs their peak, with few signs of recovery at the time of writing.
 Nevertheless, luxury brands continue to launch NFTs, albeit at a slower rate than before, a notable example from last year being Louis Vuitton’s ‘Treasure Trunks’ which cost $41,700.

 As with crypto investment, there has been a clear rise in negative sentiment among non-investors.
-Only21%of current non-buyers are nowinterested in buying them, down from 24% in Q4.
-Meanwhile the share of those who have not purchased NFTs and are not intending to do so is still comfortably higher than in 2022 at 47%.
-The latter figure represents a new high point since we started tracking this question in Q4 2021.
+Only 24% of current non-buyers are now interested in buying them, while the share of those who have not purchased NFTs and are not intending to do so is still comfortably higher than in 2022 at 47%.
+The latter figure is flat against the previous quarter and marks a joint high point since we started tracking this question in Q4 2021.

 FOCUS ON TRAVEL